Develop early age Healthy Eating Habits

 Step 9: No more Eating on the Run

 I was never happy with my child eating in a hurry.
-He will always have some or the other friends calling him to come down to play.
-Most of the time he will just swallow his food to rush to this friends.
+He will always have some of the other friends calling him to come down to play.
+Most of the time he will just swallow his food to rush to these friends.

 I had to be strict here, which he did not like.
 But I could not find an alternative to being strict in this case.
 I encouraged and pushed my child to sit down, relax and eat.
 The guidelines were simple, chew the food properly.
 It was impossible for me to develop healthy eating habits unless the food is chewed properly.

 Step 10: Involved my child in Grocery buying

 I now had better control over what my child is eating.
 But I was not able to articulate what makes junk food and sugary food unhealthy.
 No matter how much I explain, children are not really interested in listening.

 I recalled the push and pull marketing concepts.
 Consequently, I decided not to push information on my child, rather help him pull the information for himself.